MicheleDiSabato/atp-calibration/README.md

 * $\Delta t$ is the ATP impulse duration.
 * $\lambda$ is a term which quantifies the fact that higher values of $\Delta t$ should be avoided, since they undemine the device's battery.

-Moreove, we noticed that by restricting the bounds for $\Delta t$, we were still able to find optimal results.
-FOr this reason we restricted the bounds for $\Delta t$.
+Moreover, we noticed that by restricting the bounds for Δt, we were still able to find optimal results.
+For this reason we restricted the bounds for Δt.

 We decided to use: